 Imaging tests, such as an MRI or CT scan, may be used to get a detailed view of the facial nerves and any other structures in the head and neck that may be contributing to the paralysis.
 These tests can help the doctor determine the cause of the paralysis and plan the appropriate treatment.
 In some cases, additional tests, such as electromyography (EMG) or nerve conduction studies, may be necessary to further evaluate the extent and cause of the paralysis.

 Treatment for Facial Paralysis

-In many cases, facial paralysis can be improved or resolved with treatment, but it may also result in permanent loss of function.
+In many cases, facial paralysis can be improved or resolved with treatment.

 Treatment for facial paralysis depends on the cause.
 You may be treated with physical, speech, or occupational therapy.
 In some cases, facial plastic surgery may also be recommended to improve the appearance of the face or for facial reanimation.